Double Copy of Form Factors and Higgs Amplitudes: A mechanism of turning spurious poles in Yang-Mills into physical poles in gravity: Invitation: a three-point example

 \section{Invitation: a three-point example}

-Most new features of the form-factor double copy can be illustrated by considering a simple example: the three-point tree-level form factor $\itbf{F}_{\operatorname{tr}(\phi^2),3}(1^\phi, 2^\phi, 3^g)$.
-In this example, there are two cubic Feynman diagrams $\Gamma_{a,b}$ as given in Figure \ref{fig:F3tree}, and the full-color form factor can be written as
+The new features of the form-factor double copy can be mostly illustrated by considering the simple three-point FF $\itbf{F}_{3}(1^\phi, 2^\phi, 3^g)$ in YMS (see details of the theory in Supplemental Materials).
+In this example, there are two cubic Feynman diagrams $\Gamma_{a,b}$ as given in Figure \ref{fig:F3tree}, and the full-color FF can be written as

 where $C_{a,b}$ are color factors, and $N_{a,b}$ are kinematic numerators depending on momenta $p_i, i=1,2,3$ and the gluon polarization vector $\varepsilon_3$.
-We emphasize that the operator only couples to the scalar lines and $C_a=C_{b}=f^{123}$ since the color factor of the operator is a $\delta$-function in color space.
+We emphasize that the operator only couples to the scalar lines and $C_a{=}C_{b}{=}f^{123}$ since the color factor of the operator is a $\delta$-function in color space.

-To obtain the double copy, one can apply the standard operation by squaring the kinematic numerators and propose the following quantity in gravity:
+To obtain the double copy, one can square the kinematic numerators and propose the following quantity in gravity: